Component 3: Self-regulation

-Learning Goal 3.a: Children develop the ability to express and regulate their own emotions.
+Standard 3.a: Children develop the ability to identify, express, and manage their emotions

 • Demonstrate the ability to self-soothe (calm down) through behaviors such as babbling, thumb/fist sucking, or rocking